biolab/orange-hugo/content/blog/2012/01/09/multi-label-classification-and-multi-target-prediction-in-orange.md

 draft= false
-title="Multi-label classification (and Multi-target prediction) in Orange" type="blog" categories=["classification" ,"gsoc" ,"mlc" ,"multilabel" ]
+title="Multi-label classification (and Multi-target prediction) in Orange" type="blog" blog=["classification" ,"gsoc" ,"mlc" ,"multilabel" ]
 +++

 The last summer, student Wencan Luo participated in [Google Summer of Code](https://code.google.com/soc/) to implement [Multi-label Classification in Orange](/blog/2011/09/02/gsoc-review-multi-label-classification-implementation/).
 He provided a framework, implemented a few algorithms and some prototype widgets.
 His work has been "hidden" in our repositories for too long; finally, we have merged part of his code into Orange (widgets are not there yet ...) and added a more general support for multi-target prediction.